 Jason Hux, PT, MS, SCS

 Jason is the director of Chatham Sport Medicine and a graduate of Armstrong Atlantic State University, where he received a Master’s of Science Degree in Physical Therapy.
 His undergraduate degree is in Exercise and Sports Science from the University of North Carolina at Chapel Hill.
 Jason’s specialties include foot and ankle dysfunction with orthotic fabrication and golf-specific rehabilitation and performance.
-He has worked with high school, college, Olympic, and professional athletes in a variety of sports, and takes pleasure in returning athletes to sports in optimum condition.
+He has worked with high school, college, Olympic, and professional athletes in a variety of sports.
+As a board-certified clinical specialist in Sports Physical Therapy, he takes pleasure in returning athletes to sports in optimum condition.

 Clara Valoze, MPT

 Clara is the office manager and received a Master’s Degree in Physical Therapy from Touro College in New York.
 She oversees all scheduling and billing processes.
 Clara aspires to continually improve the communication between physicians, case managers and other members of the healthcare community, in order to provide the best care to patients.

 Derek graduated in 1998 from the University of Evansville in Evansville, Indiana, with his Master’s Degree in Physical Therapy.
 Derek received a Masters in Business Administration with an emphasis in Healthcare Administration from Bradley University in Peoria, Illinois, in 2002.
 Derek has many years of clinical experience, with emphasis in sports medicine rehabilitation of shoulder, knee, foot and ankle injuries.
 Derek has a strong interest in athletics and enjoys combining this passion with his clinical expertise to help individuals care for and prevent injuries resulting from everyday to high-performance activities.